10up/gutenberg-best-practices/training/02-cta-lesson.md

   * `onChange={(ctaText) => setAttributes({ ctaText })}`
 :::tip

-**A quick note on block UX best practices:** Generally, speaking content such as text or setting a featured image should be input into the actual block and "settings" such as the CTA on/off toggle should be in the inspector toolbar.
+**A quick note on block UX best practices:** Generally speaking, content such as text or setting a featured image should be input into the actual block and "settings" such as the CTA on/off toggle should be in the inspector toolbar.

 ### 4: Rendering the front-end